-How easy is it for a blind person using a screenreader to access your site?
+How easy is it for a blind person using a screenreader to access your products and services??

 Why is accessibility important?